oat-sa/taohub-articles/forge/Administrator Guide/security-and-performance.md

 \>http://httpd.apache.org/docs/current/ssl/ssl_howto.html\
 \><br/>

-\>In addition to the steps in the link above, you will also need to aquire a certificate.
+\>In addition to the steps in the link above, you will also need to acquire a certificate.
 A self-signed certificate will generate warnings in users’ browsers.
 If this is a concern then consider purchasing a certificate from a trusted [certificate authority](http://en.wikipedia.org/wiki/Certificate_Authority)

 Hardening PHP and encrypting user session data
 ----------------------------------------------

 Depending on what is at stake, you may want to encrypt user data.
 So any server breakage will just provide the offender with encrypted data.
 For instance, the [Suhosin](http://www.hardened-php.net/suhosin/) component encrypts the session data on the server side.
 Unfortunately the Suhosin project has not been updated in a while and thus only PHP versions up to 5.3.9 are supported.
-Other possibilities are availaable to the experienced administrator willing to harden php ‘manually’ beginning with:
+Other possibilities are available to the experienced administrator willing to harden php ‘manually’ beginning with:

     display_errors = Off
     log_errors = On